Are you thinking about going on an exchange?

 Nordplus is the Nordic Council of Minister´s program for promotion of exchanges of students and lecturers between Nordic universities.
 The program is founded upon various subject networks, and at Linnaeus University there are subject networks in comparative literature, library science, social work, health and caring sciences, and teacher education.
 Please contact your department/school for further information about exchange possibilities in one of these networks.

-Linnaeus University also partaicipates in the Nordlys network where cooperation is undertaken in all subject areas.
+Linnaeus University also participates in the Nordlys network where cooperation is undertaken in all subject areas.
 All Nordic universities are part of the Nordlys network.
 You can study in the country´s language or take courses offered in English, if available.
+As a Nordlys student you are eligible for the Nordlys grant or in some cases the Erasmus+ grant.
+You will receive more information from the International Office once you have been nominated for a Nordlys exchange.

 Who gets the exchange placement?